 | continued: page 3-of-3 |

-If your efforts to imagine a new you in the face of a negative belief is not met with success, you can turn to another powerful technique, namely the Mental By-Product Technique at the end of this article.
+If your efforts to imagine a new you in the face of a negative belief is not met with success, you can turn to another powerful technique, namely the Mental By-Product Technique.
 This technique essentially bypasses your negative or limiting beliefs in what you imagine and so changing habits becomes far easier.
-You can also use the daily repetition of positive affirmations and the use of autosuggestions with persistence, both of which are very powerful techniques for reprogramming the mind by changing limiting beliefs and adopting new beliefs, and so also for changing habits.
-Bear in mind that at the end of this article you will find links to detailed articles about all the aforementioned techniques for changing habits.
+You can also use the daily repetition of positive affirmations and the use of autosuggestions with persistence, both of which are very powerful techniques for reprogramming the mind by changing limiting beliefs and adopting new ones, and so also for changing habits.
+As an aside, at the end of this article, you will find links to detailed articles about the aforementioned techniques.

 When changing habits, a good indicator to gauge to what degree your underlying negative beliefs have been replaced is how much self-control you have to use.
 Any time you find yourself having to use significant amounts of self-control to do something positive that you know serves your intended outcome, then there is probably still a conflict between your actions and an underlying negative belief.
 Anything you do or say that is aligned with your beliefs, whether positive or negative, requires no self-control or force.